-&lt;sup>8 For the purposes of this specific document, code coverage is measured by statement and branch coverage, not signal or gate.
+8 For the purposes of this specific document, code coverage is measured by statement and branch coverage, not signal or gate.
+9 This review will be valid solely for 3PIP packages that match this hash.

-- The hash of the 3PIP package delivered by the vendor; - A list of any use restrictions that were identified in the review of the 3PIP; - The hash of a summary document detailing the review process, including all auditable information specified in the prerequisites section of this document; - The auditing organization that maintains this summary document; - The portion of the summary document above not containing personally identifiable information; - The hash of all test benches and scripts used in the review process; - If allowed by the 3PIP vendor, the collection of the test benches and scripts used in the review process; - A summary hash of all the listed elements above, including hashes of packages reviewed but not the package itself; and - A cryptographic signature of the above information, tied to the reviewing organization.
+- The hash of all test benches and scripts used in the review process; - If allowed by the 3PIP vendor, the collection of the test benches and scripts used in the review process; - A summary hash of all the listed elements above, including hashes of packages reviewed but not the package itself; and - A cryptographic signature of the above information, tied to the reviewing organization.

 This set of information is a tradeoff designed to produce a distributable report not constrained by agreements that can be validated back to the specific files.
-The hashes in this report must be validated against a 3PIP for it to be used, and the report must be maintained as a design artifact for future audits.
+The hashes in this report must be validated against the 3PIP for it to be used, and the report must be maintained as a design artifact for future audits.
 For instance, explicitly include a hash of the 3PIP, but not the 3PIP itself, so that other users can determine if they have the same files without needing to include the files themselves in the document.

 Should an issue be identified during the review process, it should be reported to the organization requesting the review.
-In the case of U.S. Department of Defense organizations, any identified issue must be shared with the JFAC.
+In the case of Department of Defense organizations, any identified issue must be shared with the JFAC.